mevdschee/tqdev-metrics/README.md

 	    }
     }

 This is all you have to change in your code to get started (apart from adding the dependencies to your maven or gradle config).
+After application has started you may connect to it using "jconsole" and see the collected metrics via JMX under "com.tqdev.metrics".